+Office hours: 9 a.m.-5 p.m., M-F

+https://uwc.yale.edu

-203.432.4449 Office hours: 9 a.m.-5 p.m., M-F https://uwc.yale.edu and staff across the University, as described in the committee's procedures.
+The University-Wide Committee on Sexual Misconduct (UWC) is an internal disciplinary board for complaints of sexual misconduct available to students, faculty, and staff across the University, as described in the committee's procedures.
 The UWC provides an accessible, representative, and trained body to fairly and expeditiously address formal complaints of sexual misconduct.
 UWC members can answer inquiries about procedures and the University sexual misconduct policy.
-The UWC is comprised of faculty, senior administrators, and graduate and professional students drawn from throughout the University.
-UWC members are trained in the protocols for maintaining confidentiality and observe strict confidentiality with respect to all information they receive about a case.
+The UWC is composed of faculty, senior administrators, and graduate and professional students drawn from throughout the University.
+UWC members are trained to observe strict confidentiality with respect to all information they receive about a case.